CORPORATE CITIZENSHIP

 In Ireland, teams have a wide variety of charitable causes that they support, from coaching junior Irish football teams to taking science out into the community and helping to build bikes for children.
 Below are just three examples of many showing how Henkel colleagues in the UK & Ireland give their time to community initiatives.

-Henkel attended the BT Young Scientist and Technology Exhibition in Dublin, Ireland from 11 - 13 January 2024, with the goal to inspire the next generation of scientists.
+Henkel returned for the second year to the BT Young Scientist and Technology Exhibition in Dublin, Ireland from 8 - 11 January 2025, with the goal to inspire the next generation of scientists.

 The BT Young Scientist and Technology Exhibition (BTYSTE) is an annual competition where students from all over Ireland come to showcase their scientific projects with the hope of walking away with a top prize.
 This year marks the 60th anniversary of the exhibition with each year attracting more young, pioneering scientists.